2-1-1 Information

 Works to improve the mental health and education of the Asian, Pacific Islander and other ethnic communities of San Diego County through multicultural community counseling, addiction treatment and small business support.

-Low-moderate income nutrition referral assistance program for pregnant and postpartum women and children 0-5.
+Low to moderate income nutrition referral assistance program for pregnant and postpartum women and children 0-5.

 Xcite Steps is now part of Invo Companies.
 Provides ABA resources and more to families.